 We are using policy support systems like FIESTA, WaterWorld and Costing Nature — tools that are designed to set critical natural capital priorities any place on Earth.
 FIESTA and WaterWorld provide a highly detailed water availability assessment; using this information, Costing Nature calculates realized water services by downstream populations.
 It also defines priorities for carbon stocks and sequestration, sensitive biodiversity and tourism.

 I am working closely with partners at King’s College London to develop application of these frameworks in several places where CI works, including Peru’s Madre de Dios basin, the Great Lakes region of Africa, Brazil’s Bahia state and Sumatra.

 However, Gramalote’s relocation wouldn’t be completely sound if the impact of the new town and road infrastructure on sensitive biodiversity was not assessed.

 Our own Tremarctos-Colombia, which operates as an early warning system of the impact of infrastructure development on the country’s biodiversity, is being used to complete this part of the puzzle.
-Tremarctos is supported by Findeter (Colombia’s development bank) and the ministry of the environment, and is being used in this project under the leadership of my colleague at CI-Colombia, Patricia Bejarano.
+Tremarctos is supported by Findeter (Colombia’s development bank) and the ministry of the environment, and is being used in this project under the leadership of my colleague at Conservation International-Colombia, Patricia Bejarano.